*Vacancy April onwards*.

 We really need to find people to support him up to and through his exams and ideally we'd like to host the same person or people for a few months, but we'd be open to offers in terms of timing from the right people.

 Although revision support has to be the focus until summer, I am also passionate about permaculture and there may well be garden and permaculture projects as well.

 We’re also doing a radical declutter and organise of the house so we can move out of it in the autumn to insulate it, so anyone with skills in this would be very appreciated..

-I'd like to think that we're a friendly family of four and part of a rather special friendly canal community.
-We enjoy meeting new people and sharing experiences and knowledge on both sides.
-We have a very friendly dog, but sadly our ancient cat ran out of his nine lives at the age of 19, so we only have a dog now.
+As general context, I'd like to think that we're a friendly family of four and part of a rather special friendly canal community.
+As noted, I'm a psychologist and my partner is a maintenance engineer.
+I'm obviously biased, but more unbiased people than I think that my two teenage boys are nice people and remarkably polite (I'd love to take credit for that, but I think I just got lucky;).
+We all enjoy meeting new people and sharing experiences and knowledge on both sides.
+We have a very friendly dog, a small flock of chickens and a couple of ducks.

 As you can see, we live in a rather idyllic spot by the canal, 45 mins from London and surrounded by lovely walks and interesting places to visit.